silentorb/design-and-development/content/design/composability.md

 However, the divisions cannot be arbitrary.
 Like chopping wood or carving a turkey, proper division of a complex problem requires dividing along existing lines.
 In a way, such division is simply accentuating existing lines.

 A commonly used method of division is known as Separation of Concerns (SOC).
 What is a concern?
-Within the context of software development, the definition of "concern" is fuzzy.
+Within the context of software development, the definition of "concern" is vague.
 Sometimes it is used to refer to a particular purpose, role, or domain.
-Dividing a system along such lines can be useful, but can also lead to equally fuzzy boundaries.
+Dividing a system along such lines can be useful, but can also lead to equally vague boundaries.

 When attempting to understand and apply the concept of Separation of Concerns, it is more useful to define concerns and their boundaries through dependencies.
 When two components of a system have radically different dependencies or radically different dependents, that lends weight to keeping those parts separate.
 When two components of a system share similar dependencies and dependents, that lends weight to packaging those parts together.